Continuous-time extensions of discrete-time cocycles: Introduction

+\begin{revision} In addition to the general theory, we will construct a discrete-time cocycle in $\SL{2}$ over an irrational circle rotation that is non-uniformly hyperbolic and has a canonical extension to continuous time.
+This shows that there is a continuous-time cocycle in $\SL{2}$ over a uniquely ergodic driving (i.e.~with unique invariant probability measure) which is non-uniformly hyperbolic.
+Prior to the present work, the authors were not aware of any continuous-time cocycle with these properties.
+The existence of such a cocycle stands in contrast to the uniform ergodic theorem of Oxtoby \cite{oxtoby1952ergodic}, which states that the Birkhoff ergodic theorem for continuous functions and a uniquely ergodic system holds uniformly.
+Hence, there is no analogous uniform multiplicative ergodic theorem for cocycles with uniquely ergodic driving, neither in discrete nor in continuous time. \end{revision}

 The remainder of the paper is structured as follows.
 Section \ref{sec:preliminaries} introduces continuous cocycles in discrete and continuous time, the MET and homotopies.
 In Section \ref{sec:cont_time_extensions}, we study continuous-time extensions of discrete-time cocycles and characterise under which assumptions they exist.
-In Section \ref{sec:cont_time_Herman}, these results are applied to find the continuous-time extension of Herman's cocycle, exhibiting the same properties in terms of Furstenberg--Kesten limits and Oseledets spaces.
-Finally, Section~\ref{sec:outlook} collects some unanswered related questions.
+In Section \ref{sec:construction}, these results are applied to \begin{revision}construct a continuous-time cocycle on $\SL{2}$ over a uniquely ergodic driving that is non-uniformly hyperbolic.\end{revision}